jorge-romero/dotfiles/README.md

 dotfiles config --local status.showUntrackedFiles no
 ```

+## To import them in a new system:

 1. Create alias to ensure that the git bare repository works without problem.
 1. Reload the shell setting to use that alias.
 1. Add .dotfiles.git directory to .gitignore to prevent recursion issues.